 Online programs are available at the associate, bachelor's, master's and doctoral degree levels.
-Prospective students can benefit from general information about online learning.
+Prospective students can benefit from learning about the different types of degrees available at each level and general information regarding online learning.

 Overview of Online Degree Programs

 These types of degree programs are available to students who would like to pursue a degree online:

 Generally, an associate's degree takes take less time to earn than a bachelor's degree because there are fewer required units.
 However, the coursework is similar to bachelor's courses, requiring general education, electives and major work.
 Depending on the program, graduates may be awarded an Associate in Arts, Associate of Science or an Associate of Applied Science.
 Some two-year degrees prepare students to join the workforce while others are used for preparation for further study at the bachelor's level.

 Like on-campus programs, online bachelor's-level programs typically lead to a Bachelor of Arts (BA) or Bachelor of Science (BS).
 BA programs are available in any subject within the liberal arts and sciences, while BS degrees are typically awarded in physical science, life science, math, agriculture, and engineering.
 Some schools also offer Bachelor of Business Administration options.
 Some students may also attend a specialized school to receive a bachelor's degree.